FortniteFevers/FortniteTweetPoster/README.md

 sac = Checks for a Support A Creator code from any content creator, could or could not tweet, asks for user opinion.

-itemids = rabs the new and leaked item ids from the most recent update.
+itemids = Grabs the new and leaked item ids from the most recent update.

+shopsections = Tweets out the current Fortnite shop sections.

 exit = exits the program